freeCodeCamp/freeCodeCamp/guide/english/developer-tools/vagrant/index.md

 As a developer, by using a VM, you can have a local environment for testing code, that is the same as the production environment, regardless of the environment you use for coding.

-For DevOps, VMs are very usefull for having a highly configurable, disposable machine for testing infrastracture, configurations, scripts, or anything else.
+For DevOps, VMs are very useful for having a highly configurable, disposable machine for testing infrastracture, configurations, scripts, or anything else.

 With Vagrant, to use a VM you only need a single file, called a `VagrantFile`, which contains the VM as well as all the configuration needed.
 This way you can easily create a specific, isolated development environment which is very portable and can be shared and used by all members of a team.